-The goal of the informal complaint procedure is promptly to stop inappropriate behavior and to investigate and-facilitate resolution through an informal means, if possible.
-The informal complaint procedure is provided as a less formal option for a student, other member of the School District community, or Third Party who alleges unlawful harassment or retaliation. third party who believes s/he has been unlawfully harassed or retaliated against.
+The goal of the informal complaint procedure is promptly to stop inappropriate behavior and to investigate and facilitate resolution through an informal means, if possible.
+The informal complaint procedure is provided as a less formal option for a student who believes s/he has been unlawfully harassed or retaliated against.
 This informal procedure is not required as a precursor to the filing of a formal complaint.
-The informal process is only available in those circumstances where the Complainant and the Respondent mutually agree to participate in it. and will only be utilized where the parties (alleged target of harassment and alleged harasser(s)) agree to participate in such process.
+The informal process is only available in those circumstances where the Complainant and the Respondent mutually agree to participate in it.